binkley/homebrewery-files/witch.md

 - **Locate Animals or Plants** <br>
   Close your eyes, touch the earth, and the land itself tells you where a beast roams or a plant grows.

+- **Locate Object** <br>
+  You seem to always head in the right direction.
+Call it intuition, reading people, or an innate skill.

 - **Pass without Trace** <br>
   A veil of shadows cloaks your allies.
   Witches slip unseen across hedges and hollow ways.